Code-the-Dream-School/node-essentials-pieces/first-part-express-app-assignment.md

 **This file, `app.js`, is the first file for your final project.**  You'll keep adding on to this file and creating modules that it calls.

 Let's explain the code.
 You call `express()` to create the app.
-You need a request handler for the app if it is to do anything.
-The `app.get` statement tells the app about a request handler function to call when there is an HTTP get for "/".
+You need a route handler for the app if it is to do anything.
+The `app.get` statement tells the app about a route handler function to call when there is an HTTP get for "/".
 You tell the app to start listening for such requests.
 By default, it listens on port 3000, but if there is an environment variable set, it will use that value for the port.
-The listen() statement might throw an error, typically because there is another process listening on the same port.
-Request handlers for an operation on a route are passed two or three parameters.
+The listen() statement might throw an error, typically because there is another process listening on the same port.  route handlers for an operation on a route are passed two or three parameters.
 The req parameter gives the properties of the request.
 The res parameter is used to respond to the request.
 The other parameter that might be passed is next.
-When next is passed, it contains another request handler function.
-If the request handler function for the route doesn't take care of the request, it can pass it on to next().
+When next is passed, it contains another route handler function.
+If the route handler function for the route doesn't take care of the request, it can pass it on to next().

 ### **Be Careful of the Following**

-Make sure that your request handlers respond to each request exactly once.
+Make sure that your route handlers respond to each request exactly once.
 Stop the server with a Ctrl-C.  Make the following change, and then restart the server:

 ```js
 app.get("/", (req, res) => {